pelchers/sponsator-vrttppd-render-v1/@docs/step-by-step/short-follows-guide.md

 - `unfollowEntity(entityType, entityId)` - Unfollow any content type
 - `checkFollowStatus(entityType, entityId)` - Check if current user is following content
 - `getFollowCount(entityType, entityId)` - Get the follow count for content
+- `getUserFollowsCount(entityType)` - Get the count of entities of a specific type that the current user follows

 ## 3. Component-API Interaction Flow